Last updated on February 20th, 2023 at 09:15 am

 The EBV virus can live up to 18 months in the saliva, therefore the infected patient should be informed to avoid direct contact as much as possible.

-Nursing Care Plans for mono EBV Infection
+Nursing Care Plan for Mononucleosis Infection 1

 Nursing Diagnosis: Infection related to Epstein-Barr Virus mononucleosis as evidenced by positive EBV blood smear result, temperature of 38.5 degrees Celsius, sore throat, and increased white blood cell count

 Desired Outcome: The patient will be able to avoid the development of an infection.

 |To establish baseline observations and check the progress of the infection as the patient receives medical treatment.

 |To treat the strep throat.
 Antibiotics are used only if the patient has strep throat.
 They do not treat a viral infection like EBV.

 |To reduce the risk of spreading the EBV infection.
 The EBV virus can live up to 18 months in the saliva.

 |EBV infection may cause swollen tonsils, which can block the airways and result to difficulty of breathing.
 Corticosteroids can help reduce the inflammation.

 |Obtain a new blood sample for EBV smear.

-2. Nursing Diagnosis: Hyperthermia related to mono EBV infection as evidenced by temperature of 38.5 degrees Celsius, rapid and shallow breathing, flushed skin, profuse sweating, and weak pulse.
+Nursing Diagnosis: Hyperthermia related to mono EBV infection as evidenced by temperature of 38.5 degrees Celsius, rapid and shallow breathing, flushed skin, profuse sweating, and weak pulse.

 Desired Outcome: Within 4 hours of nursing interventions, the patient will have a stabilized temperature within the normal range.

 |Assess the patient’s vital signs at least every hour.
 Increase the intervals between vital signs taking as the patient’s vital signs become stable.

 |To regulate the temperature of the environment and make it more comfortable for the patient.

 |Use the antibiotic to treat strep throat infection, as a complication of weak immune system due to EBV infection.
 Use the anti-pyretic medication to stimulate the hypothalamus and normalize the body temperature.

 |To facilitate the body in cooling down and to provide comfort.

 |Head elevation helps improve the expansion of the lungs, enabling the patient to breathe more effectively.

 Nursing Diagnosis: Fatigue related to anemia secondary to mono EBV infection as evidenced by overwhelming lack of energy, verbalization of tiredness, generalized weakness, lack of appetite, and shortness of breath upon exertion

 Desired Outcome: The patient will demonstration active participation in necessary and desired activities and demonstrate increase in activity levels.